virgili0/Virgilio/content/purgatorio/launch-and-mantain-the-system/monitoring-usage-and-behavior.md

     - Consider whether training a model w/ out-of-domain detector (OOD) makes sense or not.

+    - It's also a sign that when we see such changes that our last test/evaluation dataset integrity is failing.
+You should update the test/evaluation datasets from anomalised production data and retrain the model,either fully or incrementally.

     See:
     - [How to determine the confidence of a neural network prediction?](https://stats.stackexchange.com/questions/247551/how-to-determine-the-confidence-of-a-neural-network-prediction)